-I am Programme Co-ordinator for Masters in Urban and Regional Planning programme at UWA.
+I am Programme Co-ordinator for the Masters in Urban and Regional Planning programme at UWA.

-My primary research expertise/interests lie in the (i) geographies and regulation of the sex industry, (ii) consumption of sex toys and adult products and pornography, (iii) strategiv metropolitan planning; (iv) urban policy, (v) urban politics and representation; and (vi) social and cultural aspects of suburbia.
+My primary research expertise/interests are: (i) geographies and regulation of the sex industry, (ii) consumption of sex toys and online pornography, (iii) strategic metropolitan planning; (iv) urban policy/regeneration; (v) urban politics and representation; and (vi) social and cultural aspects of suburbia.

 I am co-editor of (Sub)Urban Sexscapes: Geographies and Regulation of the Sex Industry (Routledge, 2015) which won the 2016 Planning Institute of Australia (National) Award for Excellence in Cutting Edge Research and Teaching.

 I have also written on male sex work issues in Northern Ireland/Republic of Ireland with Dr Graham Ellison (QUB) for the edited volume Male Sex Work and Society (Eds.
 Minichiello, V. & Scott, J.) published by Harrington Park Press.
 Dr Ellison and I also have a paper - Ulster Says No!
 The Regulation of Commercial Sex Spaces in Northern Ireland - published in Urban Studies.

 I am the author/co-editor of 4 other books:

 1. Thompson, S. & Maginn P.J.
 (Eds) (2012) Planning Australia: An Overview of Urban and Regional Planning (2nd Ed) (Cambridge University Press);

 2. Maginn, P.J., Thompson, S. and Tonts, M. (2008a) Qualitative Urban Analysis: An International Perspective (Elsevier);

 3. Maginn, P.J., Thompson, S. and Tonts, M. (2008b) Qualitative Housing Analysis: An International Perspective (Emerald Publishing);